Skip to main content

 Newborns and young infants do not get a separate program, and they do not need one.
 They are part of the same session flow as everyone else.
 That is part of what makes it feel like a community rather than a class.

-In practice, newborns and infants usually cycle through a few simple things: a little bit of movement, a little bit of looking around, a little bit of comfort, and a lot of "we will see how today goes."
+In practice, newborns and infants usually cycle through a few simple things: a little movement, time looking around, comfort, feeding, and sleep when it happens.

 Because the playroom is a big open space shared with toddlers and preschoolers, families set up whatever feels right for their baby that day.
 Some caregivers lay out mats for floor time.
 Some use the play yard if they want a more contained baby spot.
 Some babywear.
 Some mostly hold their baby and chat.
-All of those versions "count."
+All are ordinary ways to use the room.

 What babies actually do here

-In that flexible setup, you will see babies doing the greatest hits of babyhood:
+In that flexible setup, you will see familiar baby activities:

 • Tummy time: a few minutes, then a break, then maybe a few more